UnofficialSamHub/MeadowLand/FAQ.md

 1. Get the font that you want to use
 2. Double click on it to open it
 3. Take note of the Font Name
-4. Put the font file in the same folder as the rest of the files
+4. Add the font file to the folder

 ### How do I combine all of this into a pack?

-**Use the MeadowLandLauncher for easier generation!
-[Download MeadowLandLauncher today!](https://github.com/UnofficialSamHub/MeadowLauncher/releases)**
+**Use the MeadowLand Maker for easier generation!
+[Download MeadowLand Maker!](https://github.com/UnofficialSamHub/MeadowLauncher/releases)**
 1. Grab the template [Here](https://drive.google.com/file/d/1Vq4JUMLq9LFSfUV0UEndjm1RdGEm-Oj5/view?usp=sharing)
 2. Put it into the folder where all the other files are
 3. Change lines 5 - 8 accordingly (only modify the file names not anything outside the "")